microsoft/debug-adapter-protocol/specification.md

 ### <a name="Events_ProgressEnd" class="anchor"></a>:arrow_left: ProgressEnd Event

-The event signals the end of the progress reporting with an optional final message.
+The event signals the end of the progress reporting with a final message.

-This event should only be sent if the client has passed the value true for the 'supportsProgressReporting' capability of the 'initialize' request.
+This event should only be sent if the corresponding capability `supportsProgressReporting` is true.

 ```typescript
 interface ProgressEndEvent extends Event {